What is a taxonomy?

 Fortunately, the current and former names are quite similar and their short forms will remain the same (L. reuteri is still named L. reuteri).

 Limosilactobacillus - The slimy bacteria

 The production of EPS comes from sucrose and supports biofilm formation in the digestive tract.
-Some probiotic health benefits, such as effects on immune system and inhibition of pathogenic bacteria, has been connected to EPS.
+Some probiotic health benefits, such as the effects on the immune system and inhibition of pathogenic bacteria, have been connected to EPS.

 The article describing the new taxonomy (published in IJSEM) includes an overview of the new strain names.
-There is also a tool that allows you to check the conversion from ‘old’ to ‘new’ or vice versa
+There is also a tool that allows you to check the conversion from ‘old’ to ‘new’ or vice versa.

 For more information, please read this article on ISAPP Science Blog and ISAPP's infographic.
 If you have questions, please contact [email protected].